uboat.net

 CargoGeneral cargo

-Notes on loss
+Notes on event

-The Volendam (Master Wepster) has been assigned to the child evacuation programme and was carrying 879 people, 273 crew members, 320 children with their leaders and 286 other passengers.
+The Volendam (Master Wepster) had been assigned to the child evacuation programme and was carrying 879 people, 273 crew members, 320 children with their leaders and 286 other passengers.
 She was also the ship of the commodore in convoy OB-205 with Admiral G.H.
 Knowles on board.

 The Volendam was taken in tow by HMS Salvonia (W 43) and beached on the Isle of Bute.
 Later she was refloated and repaired at Cammell, Laird.
 As she was docked a second unexploded torpedo was found embedded in the bow.
 The U-boat had fired a spread of two torpedoes with a short interval, the detonation of the first must have blown off the warhead from the second torpedo.
 The ship was converted to a troop transport and returned to service in July 1941.
+Until July 1945 she carried over 100.000 troops.

 If you can help us with any additional information on this vessel then please contact us.